nanosai/grid-ops-java/README.md

 distributed problems like security, authentication, authorization, RSync, P2P networks and other more complicated distributed problems.

-The road map isn't fully fixed, but the ambitions are clear:
+The road map isn't fully fixed, but the ambition is clear:
-To make the implementation of advanced distributed systems much simpler.
+To make the implementation of advanced distributed systems much, much simpler.

 ## Grid Ops by Nanosai.com